 The economy expanded by 0.3% in 2010, and by 5.5% in 2011.
 But house price increases were sluggish.

 One important aspect of the boom (as in other post-Soviet countries) was a genuine shortage of acceptable housing.

 Securing a construction permit in Ukraine is mired in corruption.
-Those having direct ties to high ranking officials, who are prepared to pay large bribes, come out as winners in land allocations.
+Those with direct ties to high ranking officials, who are prepared to pay large bribes, come out as winners in land allocations.

-According to the 2013 Ease of Doing Business report by the World Bank, Ukraine was ranked 183rd out of 185 countries for the ease of obtaining construction permits.
+Based on the World Bank's 2016 Ease of Doing Business report, Ukraine was ranked 140th out of 189 countries for the ease of obtaining construction permits.
 Real estate developers need to obtain project documentation which includes town planning documentation, official project requirements, and the construction project itself, receipt of construction work permits and the start of the building construction.

 It is not surprising that there are only a few builders in the market.
 New developments in major cities are typically dominated by two to three companies, whose management is directly linked to the local authorities.
 In Kiev, nearly 70% of the new residential buildings are built by companies that belong to the KyivMiskBud holding company, in which the Kyiv City State Administration has a large stake.